19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/04/2015]

-(c) in relation to an approved master-feeder fund-SPV structure —
+(c) in relation to an approved master‑feeder fund‑SPV structure —

 (i) a company, a trustee of a trust fund or a partner of a limited partnership, where the company, trust fund or limited partnership is the approved master fund or an approved feeder fund of the structure;